chloealbright/DevHiveMind/Databases/Record Life Cycle.md

 Using the "is active" column provides a flexible and scalable way to manage the lifecycle of records in a database, especially when dealing with scenarios where data might transition between active and inactive states.

+Side note Zip code should be text in table and not integer because it adds a zero at beginning automatically
 ## Example

 Consider a one-to-many relationship example: Imagine you have a table for customers purchasing alcohol, and another table for order IDs.
 The order table contains a foreign key, the customer ID, referencing the primary key of the customer table.
 Since a customer can place multiple orders for different or similar products on different dates, you might have duplicate customer IDs for the same person in the order table.